Aperture card: Disadvantages

 Most of the disadvantages are related to the well established differences in analog and digital technology.
-In particular, searching for given strings within content is considerably slower.
+In particular, searching for strings of characters within content is considerably slower.
 Handling physical cards requires proprietary machinery and processing optical film takes significant time.

 The very nature of microfilm cameras and the high contrast properties of microfilm stock itself also impose limits on the amount of detail that can be resolved particularly at the higher reduction ratios (36x or greater) needed to film larger drawings.
 Faded drawings or those of low or uneven contrast do not reproduce well and significant detail or annotations may be lost.

-In common with other forms of microfilm, mis-filing cards after use, particularly in large archives, results in the card being for all intents and purposes lost forever unless it's later found by accident.
+In common with other forms of microfilm, mis-filing cards after use, particularly in large archives, results in the card being lost unless it's later found by accident.

 Aperture cards created from 35mm roll film mounted on to blank cards have to be treated with great care.
 Bending the card can cause the film to detach and excessive pressure to a stack of cards can cause the mounting glue to ooze creating clumps of cards which will feed through duplicators and other machinery either poorly or not at all.
 Feeding a de-laminated card through machinery not only risks destroying the image, but also risks jamming or damaging the machinery.